ThePiklOfTime/Mass_Audio_Converter/readme.md

 - If you encounter any issues, ensure the required tools (`ffmpeg`, `ffprobe`) are installed and accessible.

 ## Limitations
 - Currently supports only Linux/Unix-based systems.
+It might work on windows, but this requires further testing.
 - Assumes all audio files use standard file extensions (`.wav`, `.m4a`, `.flac`).

 ## License